Sankardev: Flight from Dhuwahat

 Though the positions of the Bhuyans in the Ahom kingdom began comfortably—with Sankardev's son-in-law, Hari, becoming a Paik officer and Ramrai, his cousin, becoming a royal official—the relationship gradually deteriorated.
 After the death of Viswasingha, who was inimical to the Bhuyans, and the rise of Naranarayan (1540), the Koch-Bhuyan relationship improved somewhat.
-Sometime in the 1540s during the reign of Suklenmung (1539–1552) a royal officer visited the region for an elephant capturing expedition.
-Hari did not make himself available and furthermore, an elephant escaped through a barrier managed by the Bhuyans.
-The officer took grave offence in this dereliction of duty and arrested Hari as well as Madhavdev.
+Sometime in the 1540s during the reign of Suklenmung (1539–1552, a royal officer visited the region for an elephant capturing expedition.
+Hari did not make himself available, and an elephant escaped through a barrier managed by the Bhuyans.
+The officer took grave offence at this dereliction of duty and arrested Hari as well as Madhavdev.
 At Garhgaon, Hari was executed and Madhavdev interned for about a year.
 According to Daityari, taking advantage of the Koch advance against the Ahoms (1546–1547), Sankardev and his followers escaped from the Ahom kingdom as they fell behind the vanguard of the Koch army setting up their garrison in Narayanpur further to the east.